RetiredWizard/tdeck_repl/README.md

     _#   ->   ^
     _/   ->   \
     -/   ->   %
+*To display the key translation table on the T-Deck, type "import keys" from the REPL prompt.*

 In order to enable T-Deck keyboard input in python scripts add the following block of code to the import section of your code:
 ```py